mvmolloy/milestone-project-1/README.md

 The downloadable CV is my own CV.

 #### Media
-All backgrounds were made using [BG SiteOrigin](http://bg.siteorigin.com)
+All backgrounds were made using [SiteOrigin](http://bg.siteorigin.com).
 All images other than the Education image came from [Unsplash](https://unsplash.com/).
 The Education image is my own.
 The project mockups used in the portfolio section were made using [SmartMockups](https://smartmockups.com).
 The projects featured in these are either Code Institute projects that I have completed, or projects of my own.